Home ยป The Best Butter Scones

 Make It A Meal

 Buttery Scones are incredibly versatile, making them the perfect addition to any meal.
 Pair them with a dollop of clotted cream and jam for a traditional afternoon tea experience.
 For breakfast, serve alongside scrambled eggs and fresh fruit for a hearty start to your day.
 Or, for a delightful dessert, top a warm scone with a scoop of vanilla ice cream and a drizzle of caramel sauce.
+I also love serving these along with other baked treats, like Mochi Muffins.
 The possibilities are endless!

 Storage